jettro/semi-website/_documentation/weaviate/current/get-started/quick_start.md

 {% include badges.html %}

 This quick start guide will give you a 10-minute tour of Weaviate.
-In it you will;
+In it you will:
 - Set up your Weaviate through the managed cluster service or Docker.
 - Add a simple dataset with news articles.
 - Browse through the dataset with the Weaviate Playground.